spryker/spryker-docs/docs/about/all/about-spryker.md

-Spryker Cloud Commerce OS (SCCOS) is a completely modular e-commerce technology.
+*Spryker Cloud Commerce OS (Spryker)* is an e-commerce platform-as-a-service solution designed to provide businesses with the flexibility and efficiency needed to create a unique digital commerce experience.
+Built on a modular and layered architecture, it increases operational efficiency and lowers the total cost of ownership.
 With the modular design and API-based integration with all possible touchpoints, Spryker supports most business models: B2B, B2C, and marketplace.
+This document provides an overview of the key features and benefits of Spryker.

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/About/About+Spryker/Spryker-OS-Overview-RGB-JULY19_Spryker-OS-Overview.png)

 ## Modular architecture

 Modular architecture or modularity means that the system is composed of small parts called modules.
 A module is the smalles functionality unit in Spryker.
 Some modules are required to run Spryker, but many are optional and provide certain functionality or connectivity to internal or external systems.
 Spryker consists of over 750 modules.

 Modules combine into features and have limited dependencies.
 Limited dependencies result in less development effort, increasing your return on investment and lowering the total cost of ownership.